cambridge-cares/TheWorldAvatar/Agents/OSMAgent/README.md

 The agent has been implemented to work in the stack.
 Follow the instructions in the [stack-manager README](https://github.com/cambridge-cares/TheWorldAvatar/blob/main/Deploy/stacks/dynamic/stack-manager/README.md) to set up the stack.

 ### 2.3.
 DataIntegrationAgent
-This agent is designed to work with the data instantiated by the DataIntegrationAgent (henceforth, referred to as 3D data), and assumes the presence of 3D data inside the stack PostgreSQL.
+This agent is designed to work with the data instantiated by the DataIntegrationAgent (referred to as 3D data), and assumed the presence of 3D data inside the stack PostgreSQL.
-**Please ensure that the DataIntegrationAgent is deployed in the stack and ran first before attempting to build and run this agent.**
+**Please ensure that the DataIntegrationAgent is deployed in the stack and ran first before building and running this agent.**

 ### 2.4.
 Uploading Raw Data
 #### 2.4.1.
 OSM Data
 **Upload raw OSM data in the same stack PostgreSQL database as the 3D data using [stack-data-uploader] as a set of points and polygons of `.gml` data.
-The schema does not have to be the same but both datasets are assumed to be in the same database.**
+The schema for OSM data does not have to be the same with 3D buildings.
+However, both OSM data and 3D Buildings have to be in the same database.**
 The data structure and config file to upload the raw OSM data in stack-data-uploader is located in [inputs] directory.

 To prepare OSM data in `.gml` format